Garage Door Installation Tips for DIY Beginners

 You Should Call a Professional If:

-You should call a professional if you’re uncomfortable handling heavy garage door parts, have a custom-sized opening, or your door uses high-tension torsion or extension springs.
-Installation involves heights, power tools, and serious safety risks.
-Professionals ensure correct fit, safe spring handling, code compliance, and long-term reliable operation for homeowners.
+You should call a professional if you are not comfortable handling heavy garage door parts have a sized opening or if your door uses high-tension torsion or extension springs.

 Tracks (vertical and horizontal): Tracks guide the door as it opens and closes.
-Proper alignment ensures the door moves without binding or wobbling.
+Proper alignment ensures the door moves without bind or the wobbling.

-Springs (torsion or extension): Springs counterbalance the door’s weight, making it easy to lift.
+Springs (torsion or extension): Springs counterbalance the door’s weight, make it easy to lift.
 Incorrect installation can be extremely dangerous.

 Each component must be installed in the correct order and aligned properly for the door to work safely.